 June 24—The Library Book by Susan Orlean.
 In The Library Book, Orlean chronicles the LAPL fire and its aftermath to showcase the larger, crucial role that libraries play in our lives; delves into the evolution of libraries across the country and around the world, from their humble beginnings as a metropolitan charitable initiative to their current status as a cornerstone of national identity; brings each department of the library to vivid life through on-the-ground reporting; studies arson and attempts to burn a copy of a book herself; reflects on her own experiences in libraries; and reexamines the case of Harry Peak, the blond-haired actor long suspected of setting fire to the LAPL more than thirty years ago.

-August —No book club.
+August —No book discussion.
 This year, our annual book sale will be August 23-28.
 Please consider donating your gently used books, DVDs, and CDs for the sale.
 All proceeds benfit your library.
 Thank you for your support!

 September 30 – Finding Dorothy by Elizabeth Letts.
 Hollywood, 1938: As soon as she learns that M-G-M is adapting her late husband’s masterpiece for the screen, seventy-seven-year-old Maud Gage Baum sets about trying to finagle her way onto the set.
 Nineteen years after Frank’s passing, Maud is the only person who can help the producers stay true to the spirit of the book—because she’s the only one left who knows its secrets.
 But the moment she hears Judy Garland rehearsing the first notes of “Over the Rainbow,” Maud recognizes the yearning that defined her own life story.
 Maud resolves to protect her—the way she tried so hard to protect the real Dorothy.